For Scholars

 The Schwarz Fellowship for Research on Urban Architecture supports innovative and cross-disciplinary research on architecture, urban planning, and the history of the built environment in Greece from 1821 to the present.

-Eligibility: Practicing architects, or researchers who are currently Ph.D. candidates, or those who have received their Ph.D. within the last five years.
+Eligibility: Practicing architects, researchers who are currently Ph.D. candidates, or Ph.D. holders who have received their degree within the last five years.
 Open to all nationalities.
 For research in the Gennadius Library for the full academic year.

 Fields of Study: Includes Architectural Design and Urban Planning, History of Architecture, History of the City, Historical Geography, and related fields.
 Projects should incorporate the holdings of the Gennadius Library (maps, topographical plans, landscapes, etc.) and other appropriate resources of the School.

 Terms: A stipend of $11,500 plus room and board in Loring Hall, and waiver of School fees.
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-Fellows are expected to be engaged full-time in the supported research from early September 2024 to late May 2025, and are expected to participate in the academic life of the School.
+Fellows are expected to be engaged full-time in the supported research at the library from early September 2025 to late May 2026 and are expected to participate in the academic life of the School.
 Any concurrent employment requires the permission of the Director of the School.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA acknowledge the support of the ASCSA and be contributed to the Gennadius Library.
+Research trips conducted outside of Athens must be preapproved by the Director of the Gennadius Library.

 Application: Submit an online application form.
 An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
 Please note that applications should reference the Gennadius Library or its specific holdings in regards to the proposed project.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.